bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 **A)** Pass the error to the caller (throw): This is the ideal way of handling it, specially if there's the possibility of the app to recover.
 It's pretty straight forward, you create an `Error` or `NSError` with the right status code, some information about the error in the info field and you move on.

 For example, lets say you have a method that returns a filename for a photo, in theory all the photos should have a filename, so, the return value shouldn't be an optional.
-In this case you could pick returning a `String` and using a `fatalError` for when the filename is not found, but is ideal that you use `throws` instead and let the method called to decide if they either go for crashing the app, or going for just excluding the photo with the missing filename.
+Throw an error in this case and let the method caller decide if they either go for crashing the app, or for just excluding the photo with the missing filename.

 **B)** Crash: is a bit more tricky, here you could use `fatalError()` to provide more information about the crash, or just force unwrap it.